hetznercloud/terraform-provider-hcloud/website/docs/r/server.html.md

 - `datacenter` - (Optional, string) The datacenter name to create the server in.
 - `user_data` - (Optional, string) Cloud-Init user data to use during server creation
 - `ssh_keys` - (Optional, list) SSH key IDs or names which should be injected into the server at creation time
-- `public_net` - (Optional, block) In this block you can either enable / disable ipv4 and ipv6 or link existing primary IPs (checkout the examples)
+- `public_net` - (Optional, block) In this block you can either enable / disable ipv4 and ipv6 or link existing primary IPs (checkout the examples).
+  If this block is not defined, two primary (ipv4 & ipv6) ips getting auto generated.
 - `keep_disk` - (Optional, bool) If true, do not upgrade the disk.
 This allows downgrading the server type later.
 - `iso` - (Optional, string) ID or Name of an ISO image to mount.
 - `rescue` - (Optional, string) Enable and boot in to the specified rescue system.
 This enables simple installation of custom operating systems. `linux64` `linux32` or `freebsd64`